mykolav/coollang-2020-fs/docs/index.md

 The two supported hosts are x86-64 Windows and Linux.
 And in general, the project is based on cross-platform technologies.
 The compiler itself runs on .NET.
 The GNU tools `as` and `ld` are available on Linux and Windows (and many, many other, of course).
 The language's runtime is implemented in assembly and is split up into three parts: the majority of code is in a common source file, Windows-specific bits, and Linux-specific bits that are responsible for calling Windows API and Linux system functions reside in their respective source files.

+## It is garbage-collected

+The language's runtime library implements [a simple generational garbage collector](https://github.com/mykolav/coollang-2020-fs/blob/1dfa5fcd4e6d28d43fa474609e791061e9618c4e/src/Runtime/rt_gen_gc.s).

 ## The test suite

-Approximately 288 automated tests make up [the test suite](https://github.com/mykolav/coollang-2020-fs/tree/master/src/Tests).
+Approximately 312 automated tests make up [the test suite](https://github.com/mykolav/coollang-2020-fs/tree/master/src/Tests).
 One nice consequence of generating native executables is an automated test can compile a program, run it, and compare the program's output to the expected values.
 Out of the 288 tests, there are [39 that do exactly that](https://github.com/mykolav/coollang-2020-fs/tree/master/src/Tests/CoolPrograms/Runtime).

 ## Maybe the only hobby-compiler that has a demo video :)